 When we contemplate the whole globe as one great dewdrop, striped and dotted with continents and islands, flying through space with other stars all singing and shining together as one, the whole universe appears as an infinite storm of beauty.
 John Muir

 Before we delve into the individual continents it is important to actually define the term continent.
 According to Dictionary.com (found here), the term continent means:

 one of the main landmasses of the globe, usually reckoned as seven in number (Europe, Asia, Africa, North America, South America,Australia, and Antarctica)

-Each of those seven landforms each have their own climate and unique geography.
+Each of those seven landforms each has its own climate and unique geography.
 Oftentimes North and South America will be referred to as simply the “Americas” and some people might combine them into 1 big continent.
-Some people think there are only 5 continents, America, Asia, Africa, Australia and Europe which is what the 5 Olympic rings represent, which is pretty interesting, but the most accepted number of continents is 7.
+Some people think there are only 5 continents, America, Asia, Africa, Australia, and Europe which is what the 5 Olympic rings represent, which is pretty interesting, but the most accepted number of continents is 7.

 Now let’s go over each continent individually: